AryehSilver1/SNAQ/README.md

 ## Description
 The R Markdown documents titled `Data Analysis.Rmd` and `Plot Maker.Rmd` automate the analysis of immunohistochemically stained tissue samples at the single-cell level using RStudio.
 The primary focus is on neighborhood analysis of cellular interactions within fluorescently stained samples.
-The methodology integrates image processing, cellular classification, and geospatial analysis to identify and visualize spatial patterns of different cell types.
+This methodology integrates image processing, cellular classification, and geospatial analysis to identify and visualize spatial patterns of different cell types.
+By automating these processes, SNAQ aims to provide a streamlined and reproducible workflow for researchers studying complex cellular environments.

 ## Background
 Analyzing the local microenvironment around tumor cells can provide crucial insights into the interactions between tumor and immune cells.
+Understanding these interactions is vital for advancing cancer research and developing effective treatments.
 This document provides a framework to quantify these interactions by analyzing the distances between cell types within specified radii and visualizing these relationships.
+By examining the spatial distribution and proximity of various cell types, researchers can gain a better understanding of the cellular microenvironment and its role in tumor progression and immune response.
+This approach helps in identifying patterns and potential therapeutic targets within the tumor microenvironment.

 ## Methods
 1. **Image Acquisition**: Fluorescent images are acquired using a fluorescent microscope.